clemsos/writings/_quora/2015-08-28-How-can-I-store-or-save-data-as-a-draft-in-MongoDB.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How can I store or save data as a draft in MongoDB? - Quora
+    How can I store or save data as a draft in MongoDB? - Quora
 ---